Playful Music is a creative music and movement program for children.

 experiment with percussion instruments, naming them and identifying them by

-their sounds.
+their sounds

 To play

-along with group singing.
+along with group singing

-and follow instructions attentively.
+To listen and follow instructions attentively

 Playful Music also understands the importance of nurturing and